TheKayThatWasOrange/pge-radio-frequencies/README.md

 While Uniden doesn't support MPT-1327, the hang time on their repeaters is usually long enough that you can easily follow a conversation by just monitoring the analog channels directly.
 These HPE files make that possible.

-In my neck of the woods I've only encountered actual traffic bearing CTCSS tones of 196.6Hz, but in theory, they sometimes switch over to 199.5Hz.
+In my neck of the woods, I've only encountered actual traffic bearing CTCSS tones of 196.6Hz but, in theory, they sometimes switch over to 199.5Hz.
 Both sets are here for completeness.

 Enjoy.